-Section 6.6 The International Executive Committee in place may recommend the membership of the succeeding International Executive Committee to the Convention The membership of the International Executive Committee, except for the International President, will be elected by the Convention every three years and must maintain good standing status during the course of their terms.
+Section 6.6 The International Executive Committee in place may recommend the membership of the succeeding International Executive Committee to the Convention.
+The membership of the International Executive Committee, except for the International President, will be elected by the Convention every two years and must maintain good standing status during the course of their terms.
 Good standing is defined as a member who is current with their dues, is not under investigation for misconduct of any kind

 Section 6.7 Members of the International Executive Committee may be removed for cause by either the Central Committee of the African Socialist International or the National President of the ANWO.